ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

     ./clean-files.sh
 ```

-As root, start the simulator for testing, and set pcr 7 for the test:
+As root, start the tpm simulator for testing, and set pcr 7:

 ```shell
     ./start-tpm-simulator.sh